alexandruchis1987/NVBBeaconSDK/README.md

 3. Take a look at the client id and client secret, you will need them later

-###Application Delegate file
+## Usage

-In the import section add
+In the import section for your application delegate file add

 ```ruby
 #import <NVBBeaconSDK/NVBBeaconSDK.h>
 ```

-###If your app already has push notifications enabled you can go on, otherwise check [How To Configure Push Notifications](https://github.com/alexandruchis1987/NVBBeaconSDK/wiki/Push-Notifications)
+###If your app already has push notifications enabled **send us the exported .p12 ssl for push notifications(development + production) files to support@invibe.me and wait for our confirmation that is enabled**.
+If your app doesn’t have push notifications enabled check [How To Configure Push Notifications](https://github.com/alexandruchis1987/NVBBeaconSDK/wiki/Push-Notifications)

-Before the last line of ‘didFinishLaunchingWithOptions’ method request push notification authorization
+Before the last line of ‘didFinishLaunchingWithOptions’ method from the application delegate file, request push notification authorization

 ```ruby
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {